krzko/opentelemetry-shell/README.md

 ### Traces

-Tracing is supported with a rudimentory, parent/child relationship.
+Tracing is supported with a rudimentary, parent/child relationship.
 The following attributes are being associated to each span:

 - Calling function, whether in main() or an outer function
-- Invoked command within script
+- Invoked command with-in script
-- Invoking line number wihtin script
+- Invoking line number with-in script
 - Script name
 - Line number
 - Custom attributes can be applied via an associative'esque array

 ## Howto

-The easiest way to get started is to clone the respository and then `.` source the functions you need.
+The easiest way to get started is to clone the repository and then `.` source the functions you need.
 More [examples](#examples) follow after this basic howto.

 ```sh
 git@github.com:krzko/opentelemetry-shell.git